techidaily/site-windows11/source/_posts/remedy-absent-bluetooth-devices-manager.md

  On a Windows computer, enabling Flight Mode is a quick way to disable wireless communications such as Wi-Fi, Bluetooth, or NFC.
 So if there’s something wrong with Flight Mode on your computer, it could cause Bluetooth drivers to miss from Device Manager.

  Launch Action Center and check if Flight Mode is turned off.
 If it’s already turned off, enable it for a couple of minutes and turn it off again.
-If you can’t turn it on and off from Action center, there are more[ways to control Flight Mode on a Windows computer](https://www.makeuseof.com/how-to-turn-airplane-mode-on-or-off-windows-11/) .
+If you can’t turn it on and off from Action center, there are more [ways to control Flight Mode on a Windows computer](https://www.makeuseof.com/how-to-turn-airplane-mode-on-or-off-windows-11/) .

 ## 5\.
 Run the Bluetooth Troubleshooter